braydenanderson2014/C-Arduino-Libraries/lib/ArrayList/README.md

 - **Fixed Size**: The List can remain a fixed size when specified in the constructor.
 - **Iterator Support**: You can iterate through the Values in the List.

-## WARNING: This Library Utilizes POINTERS *.
+## WARNING: This Library Utilizes POINTERS * to Memory.
 This is due to the Libraries ability to utilize any return type.
 (Bool, String, int, float, etc)

+## ADDITIONAL WARNING: Please Ensure you have initialized the Serial Interface (Serial.begin()) before using debug mode.

+## Please Ensure you have Added the Arduino.h Header in your project.
+This is required to utilize this library!
+### GENERAL INFO:
+This library is heavily based around the Java ArrayList Class.
+Almost all functions contained inside Java's ArrayList class have been implemented in this library.
+This does ***NOT*** mean it behaves exactly the same way.
+Some functions, due to the fact that they were designed for Arduino, are super simplistic in design.
+This means that sometimes, instead of returning a value, the library may just display a message instead.
+(ONLY IN DEBUG MODE).
+Please be Mindful of this behavior.
+If you are having issues with the library, please pass the debug boolean into the constructor, and keep track of the libraries output.
+This will be useful when reporting a bug.
+Thank you!
+- Brayden Anderson (Developer)

 ### Key Features

-- `Constructor(SizeType type, size_t initialSize)`: Creates a new Instance of the ArrayList object
+- `Constructor(SizeType type, size_t initialSize, bool debug)`: Creates a new Instance of the ArrayList object (Debug enables the Serial Print statements.
+This is set to false by default so if you do not pass a true value in, no Print statements from this library should happen).
+- `Destructor()` : Destructs the Instance of the library/ library object
 - `add(T item)`: Adds an Item to a List
+- `addAll(const ArrayList<T>& other)` : Add all elements from a different ArrayList into the current ArrayList
+- `addAll(const T* other, size_t length)` : Add all elements from a different List type.
+Utilizes a pointer to that particular List.
+- `insert(size_t index, T item)` : Insert an item at a certain index.
+- `insertAll(size_t index, const ArrayList<T>& other)` : Inserts all elements of a different ArrayList into a certain start index, then moves to the next index until all items have been added.
+- `insertAll(size_t index, const T* other, size_t length)` : Inserts all elements of a different list type (Utilizing a pointer) into a certain start index, then moves to the next index until all items have been added.
+- `removeItem(T item)` : Removes an element by utilizing the actual element you want to remove.
+- `removeIf(bool (*predicate)(T)) ` : Remove an item if the condition is true
+- `removeRange(size_t fromIndex, size_t toIndex)` : Removes items from a specified start index to a specified end index.
+- `retainAll(const ArrayList<T>& other)` : Removes all Elements in the ArrayList that do not match the ArrayList in the argument.
-- `remove(size_t index)`: Removes the value stored at a certain index.
+- `remove(size_t index)`: Removes the value stored at the specified index.
 - `clear()`: Clears all values in the list.
+- `contains(T item)` : Returns `true` if an element is contained inside the ArrayList or `false` if it is not.
+- `indexOf(T item)` : Returns the index of the specified item.
 - `capacity()`: Returns the capacity of the list.
 - `size()`: Returns the number of elements in the list.
 - `isEmpty()`: Checks if the list is empty.
+- `set(size_t index, T item)` : Replaces the item stored at a certain index.
+Otherwise it adds it in.
+- `replaceAll(T (*operatorFunction)(T)) ` : Replaces All items in the ArrayList with the result of applying a specified function to each element.
+- `forEach(void (*consumer)(T))` : Type of Iterator that allows you to perform certain Functions as it Iterates.
+- `toArray(T* outputArray)` : Transforms an ArrayList to a normal Array.
+- `sublist(size_t fromIndex, size_t toIndex)` : Creates a new List out of the specified index range.
+- `clone()` : Clones the ArrayList.
-- `contains(T item)`: Checks if the list contains the value specified
+- `ensureCapacity(size_t minCapacity)` : resizes the ArrayList to the specified capacity.
+- `trimToSize()` : This method is used to trim the capacity of an ArrayList instance to the list's current size (capacity of the ArrayList will be set to the number of elements currently stored)
+- `sort(bool (*comparator)(T, T)) ` : Sorts the ArrayList according to the argument parameters
 - `resize()` : Private function: resizes the List
 - `removeAt(T item)` : Private Function: Removes an item at the index specified (remove function utilizes this function to work)

-#### Iterator Functions
+#### Specific Iterator Functions
 - `begin()` : Defines the Iterator Start Position
 - `end()` : Defines the Iterator Stop Position

 #### **Please Note, You can use a Simple for-loop instead of the iterator.
 It will work the same.
 The iterator is only there for those who like to utilize them**